Theft Crime Lawyer in New York

 Theft in New York is classified primarily as petit larceny or grand larceny, depending on the value and nature of the stolen property.
 Petit larceny involves theft under $1,000 and is considered a misdemeanor, while grand larceny involves higher-value thefts and is categorized into four degrees, ranging from class E to class B felonies.
 The classification affects potential penalties and the complexity of the legal proceedings.

+Understanding these classifications helps in assessing the severity of the charge and forming the defense strategy.
 Our attorneys are well-versed in navigating these legal distinctions, ensuring that you are informed throughout the process and capable of making educated decisions about your defense.

 Can a Theft Charge Be Reduced or Dismissed?